antaresproject/docs/docs/services/events.md

 ## Introduction

-Events are system events fired in different parts of the system.
-They are a planned mechanism in which services are provided.
-Therefore, an event is logging the user in to the system.
-The authorization process, on the other hand, is not an event at all.
-The overview of events fired under a component's structure can be found [here](../modules_development/module_events.md).
+Events constitute system events delegated in different parts of the system which belong to a planned mechanism of some services' realization.
+Therefore, an event is logging the user in to the system and treating as an action, but the authorization process is not an event at all.
+A register of events activated within a component's structure can be found [here](../modules_development/module_events.md).

 ## System Events

-The basic events fired by the system are the following:
+The following base events excited by the system can be:

 ### General